overview

 This was an academic project for an information design course and the goal was to create an expressive microsite for a selection of clients.
 Our client was the TextielMuseum.

-First, I came up with a content strategy and problem statement to base our work around:
+First, I came up with a problem statement and content strategy to base our work around:

 How might we prime consumers with the historical context of the “Color and Abstraction” exhibition through a narrative experience in order to create an informed ticketing experience?